Aredruss/Octolendar/README.md

 Things left to do are:
 -
-1)Creating a generator for CardView items, which will contain information about planned events;
+1) Creating a generator for CardView items, which will contain information about planned events;

-2)Setting up a simple SQL-database for storing information about planned events;
+2) Setting up a simple SQL-database for storing information about planned events;

-3)Adding "Settings" activity and "Upcoming events" fragment;
+3) Adding "Settings" activity and "Upcoming events" fragment;
+-
 After completing my to-do list I am planning on cleaning up my code and adding some minor features, such as an optional countdown for some events and etc.